varshan-4068/wsl-setup/README.md

 - If you have installed archlinux then type ``wsl -d archlinux`` in your windows terminal and you would be entering into the bash(a default shell in linux) environment of linux as a root user so to add a sudo user and open wsl as sudo user follow the commands mentioned below :

-      useradd <your preferred user>  # here replace <your preferred user> with the user name you wanna create for example useradd izagi
+      useradd -m -aG wheel -s /bin/bash <your preferred user>  # here replace <your preferred user> with the user name you wanna create for example useradd izagi

       passwd <username>  # if u have created a user as for example izagi with the above command then to create a user password for the user izagi use this command

-      usermod -aG wheel <username>  # this command is used to modify your user for example the user izagi as a sudo user

       pacman -S sudo archlinux-keyring base-devel vim vi

       visudo  # Opens the sudoers file and you need to uncomment the line  %wheel ALL=(ALL) ALL by erasing the # in thae opened sudoers file now after uncommenting save the file and exit with :wq